 * * * * *

-Nathan Peart is a Search Consultant in the Associate Practice Group in the London office of Major, Lindsey & Africa.
-Nathan works closely with associates to help them make a lateral move into law firms in both London and across the Europe, Middle East and Africa regions.
-He can be reached at +44(0) 207-448-9994, or email@example.com.
+Nathan Peart is a Search Consultant in the Associate Practice Group in the Hong Kong office of Major, Lindsey & Africa.
+Nathan works closely with associates to help them make a lateral move into law firms in both the Europe, Middle East and Africa regions and Asia.